curl/curl/docs/libcurl/opts/CURLOPT_SASL_AUTHZID.md

 When the *authzid* is specified, the use of which is server dependent, it can be used to access another user's inbox, that the user has been granted access to, or a shared mailbox for example.

+Specifying an owner in a SIEVE URL's path supersedes this option.

 # DEFAULT